Twisting, ladder graphs and A-polynomials: Simplifying A-polynomial calculations

 \subsection{Applications to A-polynomial calculations}

-From Theorem 2.58 in~\cite{HMP}, we know that setting one of the $\gamma$ variables to 1 and solving the system of Ptolemy equations gives the geometric factor of the PSL$(2,\mathbb{C})$ A-polynomial.
+Recall that, apart from changing the labels of slopes from absolute to relative directions, our equations are the same as those in~\cite{HMP}.
+As such, from Theorem 2.58 in~\cite{HMP}, we know that setting one of the $\gamma$ variables to 1 and solving the system of Ptolemy equations gives the geometric factor of the PSL$(2,\mathbb{C})$ A-polynomial.
 Moreover, by first making appropriate substitutions for the variables corresponding to the meridian and longitude, we obtain a rational function in $L$ and $M$ that contains the geometric factor of the SL$(2,\mathbb{C})$ A-polynomial (see Corollary 2.59 in~\cite{HMP}).
 However, finding solutions to such a system directly is again impeded by the increasing number of equations as the triangulation grows.
 Fortunately, we may use Theorem~\ref{thm:laurent_precise} to simplify this computation.

-\begin{theorem} Suppose a knot $K_n$ is obtained from a link complement by Dehn filling using a layered solid torus.
+\begin{theorem} Suppose a knot is obtained from a link complement by Dehn filling using a layered solid torus.
 Suppose the tail of the layered solid torus has length $n\geq 1$ and begins at step $k$, and suppose the folding equation corresponds to the tip being in the same direction as the tail.
 The folding equation, along with the set of tail equations, is equivalent to the equation

 \end{theorem}

 \begin{proof} In the proof of Theorem~\ref{thm:laurent_precise}, we saw that the set of $n$ tail equations is equivalent to the equation